NTucksinapinunchai/moco_dmri_fmri/README.md

 *   NiBabel
 *   scikit-image
 *   PyYAML
-*   WANDB: to track and visualize the training
+*   Weights&Biases (wandb) — for training visualization and experiment tracking

 ## Model Architecture and Training
 This project used the `DenseNet` model implemented in PyTorch Lightning (`moco_main.py`).

-*   **Backbone (`DenseNetRegressorSliceWise`)**: A DenseNet-based architecture that takes a pair of slices (moving and fixed) and predicts the required 2D translation (Tx, Ty) to align them.
+*   **Backbone (`DenseNetRegressorSliceWise`)**: A DenseNet-based architecture that takes a pair of slices (motion-augmented and target) and predicts the required translation parameter (Tx, Ty) to align them.
 It processes the entire volume slice-by-slice.

-*   **Warping (`RigidWarp`)**: A module that applies the predicted slice-wise translations to the moving volume using a bilinear sampling grid.
+*   **Warping (`RigidWarp`)**: A module that converted Tx and Ty translation parameters into sampling grids and applied to the motion-augmented volumes using a bilinear interpolation.

 *   **Loss Function**: A composite loss function is used to guide the training:
-    *   **Similarity Loss**: A weighted combination of Global Normalized Cross-Correlation (GNCC) and L2 (MSE) loss to maximize the similarity between the warped and fixed volumes within the spinal cord region.
+    *   **Similarity Loss**: A weighted combination of Global Normalized Cross-Correlation (GNCC) and L2 (MSE) loss to maximize the similarity between the motion-corected and target volumes within the spinal cord region.
     *   **Smoothness Regularization**: Penalizes large translations and encourages smooth transitions of translation parameters between adjacent slices and time points.

 ## End-to-End Workflow
 The following steps guide you through the process, from data preparation to model inference.
 The scripts are designed to work with a **BIDS**-like directory structure.

 ### 1. Data Augmentation
-Simulate slice-wise rigid motion artifacts in your clean dMRI or fMRI data to create the "moving" volumes for training.
+Simulate slice-wise rigid motion artifacts in your clean dMRI or fMRI data to create the "motion-augmented" volumes for training.
 The script automatically detects files `*dwi.nii.gz` for dMRI or `*bold.nii.gz` for fMRI.

 **Usage:**
 ```bash
 python augmentation.py /path/to/your_data <dmri|fmri>
 ```
-*   `/path/to/your_data`: The root directory containing subject folders.
+*   `/path/to/your_data`: The root directory containing subject folders
-*   `mode`: Specify `dmri` or `fmri`.
+*   `mode`: Specify `dmri` or `fmri`

 This generates an `aug_*.nii.gz` file for each subject.

 ### 2. Preprocessing with SCT
 Prepare the necessary reference (averaged or target) volumes and masks using the Spinal Cord Toolbox (SCT).

-*   **For dMRI**: Separates b0/dwi volumes, creates a mean dwi/b0 image, segments the cord, creates a mask, and generates a 4D target volume.
+*   **For dMRI**: Separates b0/dwi volumes, creates a mean dwi/b0 image, segments the cord, creates a mask.
 *   **For fMRI**: Computes a mean volume across time as a target image, segments the cord, and creates a mask.

 **Usage:**
 ```bash
 python preprocessing.py /path/to/your_data <dmri|fmri>
 ```
-*   `/path/to/your_data`: The root directory containing subject folders.
+*   `/path/to/your_data`: The root directory containing subject folders
-*   `mode`: Specify `dmri` or `fmri`.
+*   `mode`: Specify `dmri` or `fmri`

 ### 3. Dataset Preparation
 Convert the preprocessed NIfTI files into PyTorch tensors (`.pt`), split subjects into training (80%), validation (10%), and testing (10%) sets, and generate a `dataset.json` file to index the dataset.
 This organizes the data into a `prepared` subfolder.